roboticist-blip/SensiNerveX_STM32/README.md

 ## Overview

-FedVibroSense implements a complete **TinyML + Federated Learning** pipeline on the STM32F405RGT6 microcontroller.
+SensiNerveX implements a complete **TinyML + Federated Learning** pipeline on the STM32F405RGT6 microcontroller.
 Each node:

 - Samples an MPU-6050 IMU at **100 Hz**
 - Fuses accelerometer and gyroscope data with a **complementary filter**